jquast/wcwidth/docs/intro.rst

 Terminals, or make pretend to be an emulator.

-**Problem Statement**: The printable length of *most* strings are equal to the number of cells they occupy on the screen ``1 charater : 1 cell``.
+**Problem Statement**: The printable length of *most* strings are equal to the number of cells they occupy on the screen ``1 character : 1 cell``.
 However, there are categories of characters that *occupy 2 cells* (full-wide), and others that *occupy 0* cells (zero-width).